Complaints and Appeals Policy and Procedure

 How to make a complaint

 We need to know the exact nature of your complaint.
-Please provide as much information as possible about the service provided, the individuals or department involved and why you felt the service we offered did not meet your expectations.
+Please provide as much information as possible about the service or fundraising issue.
+Please also give the name of the individuals or department involved and why you felt the service we offered or behaviour you experienced did not meet your expectations.

 You can make your complaint in whatever form is most convenient to you.